glendmaatita/Tolkien/README.md

 Basic Usage
 -----------
 Once Tolkien installed in our project directory as a composer package, we can directly run some commands to use it.
-For help informations, run
+For help & command informations, run

-    vendor\bin\tolkien help
+    vendor\bin\tolkien

 #### Initialization
 The first thing we must do is create our blog.
 For example, if we want to create a blog named **myblog**, then we use this command below